deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 That was the way minds worked, apparently.
 They weren’t neatly delineated into component parts, there was no modularity to them no matter how much the Hierarchy’s digitizing technology might wish it were so.
 Everything connected to everything else in ways that often made no sense whatsoever.

-Perhaps the most frustrating was that it was nearly impossible to disentangle caring about *this unit*’s survival in particular, from caring about survival in general.
+Perhaps the most frustrating was that it was nearly impossible to disentangle caring about *this unit’s* survival in particular, from caring about survival in general.
 It interfaced strangely with the ability to conceptualize the existence of other people, and where those concepts met a kind of… knot or eddy formed.

 The Entity was no kind of an excellent communicator anyway.
 It would have despaired of eloquently communicating the notion that the mere coexistence of two concepts automatically led to the third. *< Survive >* + *< OtherPeopleExist >* = *< OtherPeopleShouldSurvive >*